-The Act obligates the Department of the Treasury to come up with a customer service plan for the IRS, as well as a plan to reorganize the structure of the IRS and to submit them to Congress by the end of Fiscal Year 2020.
+The act obligated the Department of the Treasury to come up with a customer service plan for the IRS, as well as a plan to reorganize the structure of the IRS.

-Some smaller requirements were put immediately into place, too.
-For example, the next time you call the IRS and you're placed on hold, you should hear a recording that addresses identity theft and tax scams, offering options to those who know or suspect that they might be victims.
+Some smaller requirements were put into place more immediately.
+For example, you'll hear a recording that addresses identity theft and tax scams when you call the IRS and you're placed on hold.
+It should offer options to those who know or suspect they have been victims of these crimes.

-And remember how frustrating it was to try to pay your taxes owed with a credit or debit card?
-It used to be that you had to go through an approved third party who would then transmit the payment to the IRS.
-The Act fixes that.
-Now you’ll be able to pay taxes directly to the IRS with a credit or debit card, but for a fee.
+And remember how frustrating it used to be to try to pay your taxes with a credit or debit card?
+You had to go through an approved third party who would then transmit the payment to the IRS.
+This act fixes that.
+You can pay taxes directly to the IRS with a credit or debit card under its terms, although there's a fee.

 Rehiring Fired Agents

-IRS hiring practices have been changed as well.
-The IRS is no longer permitted to rehire employees who were terminated due to misconduct (yes, it came to light that the agency was doing just that).
-The agency rehired literally hundreds of these employees in 2014 alone.
+The IRS can no longer rehire employees who were terminated due to misconduct.
+The agency rehired hundreds of these employees in 2014 alone.

-Moreover, the Act obligates the IRS to notify any taxpayer if an IRS employee is disciplined for actions related to their tax return, specifically disclosing information contained there or viewing documents that they’re not entitled to see.
-It isn't clear what the taxpayer can do about such a situation though.
-This new rule applies to employees of any other state or federal agency as well.
+The IRS must also notify you if an IRS employee is disciplined for actions related to your tax return.
+This specifically means disclosing information from the return or viewing documents the employee is not entitled to see.
+It isn't clear what the taxpayer can do about such a situation, however.

 An Independent Office of Appeals

-The IRS might be trying to be a bit friendlier, but this doesn't mean that the agency is going to look the other way when taxpayers make mistakes.
-The Act also requires that the IRS set up an Independent Office of Appeals for dealing with taxpayer disputes.
+The IRS might be trying to be a bit friendlier, but this doesn't mean the agency is going to look the other way when taxpayers make mistakes, whether unintentionally or otherwise.
+The act also required the IRS set up an Independent Office of Appeals to hear taxpayer disputes.

-The idea is to address issues without the need for litigation.
+The idea behind the appeals process is to address issues without the need for litigation.
 An independent third party will make decisions, leaving the tax court out of it.

-You'll know what you're up against, too, before you engage in the appeals process.
-The Act requires that the IRS provide taxpayers with their case files in advance.
-However, this provision isn't automatic.
+You'll also know what you're up against before you engage in the appeals process.
+The act requires the IRS to provide taxpayers with their case files in advance.
+This provision isn't automatic, however.
 You have to make an official request for your file.

 The Volunteer Income Tax Assistance (VITA) program gets some attention, too.
-The Act requires that the Department of the Treasury set up a grant-matching program to funnel money toward tax preparation assistance for low-income taxpayers and to educate the public about the availability of this assistance.
+The act requires that the Department of the Treasury set up a grant-matching program to allocate money toward tax-preparation assistance for low-income taxpayers and to educate the public about the availability of this assistance.

-As for those Taxpayer Assistance Centers you can turn to for help, the IRS is now obligated to provide all affected taxpayers with at least 90 days' notice before they close any of them, and it must tell taxpayers where they can go for assistance instead.
+As for those Taxpayer Assistance Centers that you can turn to for help, the act obligates the IRS to provide all affected taxpayers with at least 90 days' notice before they close any of them, and it must tell taxpayers where they can find assistance instead.

 Other Refund Fraud and Identity Theft Measures